ypark9/yopa.page/content/blog/2026-02-14-Why-You-Should-Switch-to-Uv.md

 ### 1. Blazing Speed

-The first thing you’ll notice is the speed.
-Because it is written in Rust and uses a global cache effectively, `uv` is significantly faster than `pip` and `poetry`.

-Installing dependencies, resolving lock files, and creating virtual environments happen almost instantly.
+Yup, it is freaking fast.
 In many benchmarks, `uv` is **10-100x faster** than pip-tools or poetry for resolution.

 ### 2. Unified Toolchain